sheetalchougule-git/SFDCDev-401/Documentation/Apex Introduction.md

 ### Controller
 * Standard CRUD and Flow automations

 Use Apex when you need advanced business logic and complex calculations to support business functions.
 Apex is primarily used for transactions.
+It's tailored for data access and data manipulation on the platform, and it enables to add custom business logic to system events.

 Some of the distinct features of Apex are -
 - Direct access to Data Model using SOQL